ging/fiware-draco/docs/roadmap.md

 of these features has not yet been scheduled for a release in the near future.
 Please feel free to contact us if you wish to get involved in the implementation or influence the roadmap:

--   **NGSIToKafka Processor**: Processor for storing data coming from Orion Context Broker in NGSI format to Kafka.
--   **NGSIToKafka Controller**: Controller for connecting between Draco and Kafka backend.
+-   **NGSIToCouchDB Controller**: Controller for connecting between Draco and CouchDB backend.
--   **NGSIToDynamoDB Processor**: Processor for storing data coming from Orion Context Broker in NGSI format to DynamoDB.
+-   **NGSIToCouchDB Processor**: Processor for storing data coming from Orion Context Broker in NGSI format to CouchDB.
--   **NGSIToDynamoDB Controller**: Controller for connecting between Draco and DynamoDB backend.
--   **Graph oriented Databases**: Add new processors and controllers for supporting graph oriented databases like neo4j and RDF databases.
 -   **Caching and batching**: Add caching and batching mechanisms for optimizing the write to the different backends.
 -   **New Data Structure for native NGSI-LD**: Planing to redefine the data models of the different backends for optimizing the storage of NGSI-LD data
+-   **NGSIToCouchDB Controller**:ntegration planning with the Usage control framework for monitoring the sinks operations